A Composable Game-Theoretic Framework for Blockchains: Proofs

 Starting at $t=T$ and working our way backwards, we will have an ever-shrinking set of censoring miners, where going further back in time will result in the smallest miner that is still censoring switching to including $\tx{1}{}$.
-To compute the times $t_j^*$ for all $j=1,\ldots,m$, it will therefore be easier to sometimes work with the reverse time $r:=T-t$, looking backwards starting from $t=T$ and computing the value $r^*_j:=T-t_j^*$, starting from the smallest miner and working our way up.
+To compute the times $t_j^*$ for all $j=1,\ldots,m$, it will hence be easier to sometimes work with the reverse time $r:=T-t$, looking backwards starting from $t=T$ and computing the value $r^*_j:=T-t_j^*$, starting from the smallest miner.

 At $r=0$ (that is, $t=T$), we have already established that all miners will go for $\tx{2}{}$.
 At $r=1$, \eqref{eq:recursion} tells us that miner $j\in\qty{1,\ldots,m}$ will censor $\tx{1}{}$ as long as $f_1<\lambda_jf_2$.
 In other words, all miners with a hashrate smaller than or equal to $f_1/f_2$ will include $\tx{1}{}$ at $r=0$ (which is round $T-1$).
 Say there are $\ell$ miners with such a small hashrate, i.e., $\lambda_1\leq\ldots\lambda_\ell\leq f_1/f_2<\lambda_{\ell+1}$.
 Then for all $j=1,\ldots,\ell$, we have $r_j^*=0$ and so $t_j^*=T$.